 Maintaining a comfortable level of humidity in the home can be a challenge.
 During winter months, indoor heating reduces the relative humidity of already dry air, which can make spending time indoors particularly unpleasant.
 Whole home humidifiers work to bring you perfect humidity in the winter to make you feel better and protect the wood in your home.

 Many people don’t realize that dry air makes your home less comfortable.
 Dryness makes you perceive the air as being colder than it is, leading you to raise the temperature on your thermostat which leads to higher heating bills.
 Dry air can also cause the following:

 - Respiratory health problems

 - Gaps in wood walls or flooring

 Humidifiers help people who suffer from allergies or asthma breathe more easily.
-Dry air can irritate the throat and lungs, and worsen allergy symptoms like sore throat and cough.
-Humidifiers help relieve these symptoms and lessen the likelihood of a sinus infection developing.
+Dry air can irritate your throat and lungs and worsen allergy symptoms like sore throats and coughs.
+Humidifiers help relieve these symptoms and decrease the likelihood of a sinus infection developing.